aws-geospatial/amazon-location-utilities-datatypes-js/README.md

 npm run typedoc
 ```

-## GeoJSON to Amazon Location
+## GeoJSON to Amazon Location Data Types

-**featureCollectionToGeofence**
+### featureCollectionToGeofence

-Converts a FeatureCollection with Polygon Features to an array of BatchPutGeofenceRequestEntry, so the result can be used to assemble the request to BatchPutGeofence.
+Converts a GeoJSON FeatureCollection with Polygon Features to an array of BatchPutGeofenceRequestEntry, so the result can be used to assemble the request to BatchPutGeofence.

 ```
 const featureCollection = { ... };